The Non-Orientable Topology of Condorcet's Paradox: Discussion and Conclusions

-Secondly, visual paradoxes such as the Penrose Triangle and Necker Cube have been studied using topological methods~\cite{torsor,penrose}.
-As with Condorcet's Paradox, these paradoxes often arise out of issues regarding the assumption of transitivity or other conflicts between data regarding local and global relationships.
+Secondly, visual paradoxes such as the Penrose triangle have been studied using topological methods~\cite{torsor,penrose}.
+As with Condorcet's Paradox, these paradoxes often arise out of issues regarding the assumption of transitivity.
 Hence, the topological methods used to study visual paradoxes may be applicable to the study of topologically modelling preference cycles and vice versa.